Sunday, June 16, 2024

 Early in the day I had put on my headnet to ward off bugs, but they were so rare in the cool morning that I often pulled the net up onto my hat and left it attached there, away from my face.
 Up here on the sunny and warm Escarpment, the bugs were bad.
 I quickly pulled the net back down and left it there for the rest of the trip.
 I even ate lunch by pushing bits of food up under the net.

 After 20 or 30 minutes, I was ready to move along.
-Up here, the Big Carp River trail zig-zags from the clear, rocky edge of the Escarpment and into the scrubby trees that cover its more forested interior.
+Up here, the Big Carp River trail zig-zags between the clear, rocky edge of the Escarpment and the scrubby trees that cover its more forested interior.
 Then it heads back to the cliff's edge again to pass another spectacular viewpoint.
 Wash, rinse, repeat.
 Each viewpoint brought Lake of the Clouds closer.
 I stopped at every overlook, also taking the time to stretch and rest my knee.
-When the trail enters the trees, it often descends sharply and then climbs back up again, aggravating my knee even more.
+When the trail enters the trees, it often descends sharply and then climbs back up again, all of which aggravated my knee even more.
 Despite all the beauty, the knee pain began to make the trail drag.
 The one upside was that my tender arm and shoulder muscles seemed to have repaired themselves in record time.

 Lake of the Clouds nestled between the Escarpment and the interior highlands

 I passed an older couple attempting to take a selfie along the boardwalk, then turned around to offer to take the photo for them.
 They reciprocated, which is how I learned that they were from California but were visiting friends in the Twin Cities, and now touring around the scenic sites of Lake Superior for the first time.
-They said that their friends had given them bug nets (which they were wearing).
-They had thought "nah, there's no way we could need those", but now they were extremely glad they had brought them.
+They said that their friends had given them bug nets, and they had thought "nah, there's no way we could need those".
+Now they were extremely glad they had brought them.

 Selfie at the Lake of the Clouds overlook.
 Zoom in to see the bugs.